doc4d/docs/docs/ViewPro/method-list.md

 $style:=VP Get stylesheet("ViewProArea";"GreenDashDotStyle")
 ```

-will return the GreenDashDotStyle style object from the current sheet:
+... will return the *GreenDashDotStyle* style object from the current sheet:

 ```4d
 {